 As this transformation is hybrid in nature, the bird is both undermined and overmined.
 The undermining results from the bird transformation being reduced to physical parts: only the hands and the voice are altered.
 The overmining is due to the bird-hands and bird-voice obtaining their significance from symbolic referents—as is the case with the heraldic stag— this time from Christian and Pagan deities.
 In this passage, an actual ‘real’ bird is never present.

 Up until this point, the animals in both transformations have had symbolic aspects, be they total or partial.
 As these transformations have each had a symbolic dimension, they have emphasised or revealed to us something about Mulligan’s character; namely his egotism and his satirical blasphemy.
 Mulligan’s final transformation, however, is devoid of a figurative part, and thus reveals nothing about Mulligan.
 At the end of ‘Telemachus’ Stephen observes Mulligan in the water: ‘A voice, sweettoned and sustained, called to him from the sea.
 Turning the curve he waved his hand.
 It called again.
 A sleek brown head, a seal’s, far out on the water, round’ (Ulysses, p.23).
 While this image may simply be a seal in the sea, the narrative guides us away from this assumption; the voice is described as addressing Stephen directly, and when he turns to the ocean sees neither Mulligan nor a Mulligan-seal hybrid.
 Instead, what Stephen observes is a seal; the usage of similes has ceased, and Mulligan vanishes from the narrative.
-As we have seen with the animals of ‘Circe’, it is the alteration of voice that reveals to us that this transformation is physical and not sensual.
+As we shall see with the animals of ‘Circe’, it is the alteration of voice that reveals to us that this transformation is physical and not sensual.
 This aspect of physical metamorphosis is more clearly evident in Ovid than in Joyce, as we can observe with Actaeon’s transformation (inflicted on him as punishment by Diana) into a deer:

 Antlers she raised upon his dripping head, Lengthened his neck, pointed his ears, transformed His hands to hooves, arms to long legs, and draped His body with a dappled hide; and last Set terror in his heart.
 Actaeon fled, Royal Actaeon, and marvelled in his flight At his new leaping speed, but, when he saw His head and antlers mirrored in a stream, He tried to say 'Alas!'—but no words came; He groaned—that was his voice; the tears rolled down On cheeks not his—all changed except his mind.